purcell/icfpc2017/README.md

 Who knows if it will run properly and work for the judges?
 We're keenly awaiting the scores.

+_Postscript: the failure was because the strategy had successfully reached all the target sites, and didn't know how to choose arbitrarily between the remaining unimportant ones._

 ## Conclusions and lessons learned

 Needless to say, the contest was a lot of fun, for all sorts of reasons.
 Having a great team is the biggest one -- in our case, we all had compatible work styles and complementary skills and thinking styles.
 Plus, our food delivery preferences were closely aligned.
 (Thanks team!)